 What about you?…

 Obviously the theme of the post and my new song is about coming to a crossroads.
 I see this as a metaphor for personal change, and coming to a point in your life where you have to make a profound decision.
 I’m keen to hear what crossroads you have reached in your life, and how this shaped or changed you.
 Please leave a comment below!

 As always thanks for reading my Lawless Luke blog.
-If you like the song please buy it, like it or share it.
 If you like the post please subscribe here for regular updates.

 Take it easy,